 The work comp carrier should pay ⅔ of your average weekly wage for each week you are off work per your treating physician.

-What if I’m on light duty but my employer can’t accommodate
+- What if I’m on light duty but my employer can’t accommodate my restrictions?

 You should be paid ⅔ of your average weekly wage per week by the work comp carrier, the same as if you were off work.

 - Do I have to use my sick days or FMLA while I’m off work?

 You don’t have to use your sick days while off work for a work injury.
 However, your employer may require you to run your FMLA time concurrently.

 - I suffered an injury at work and workers’ compensation isn’t paying me weekly wages.
 Can I apply for unemployment?

 Yes, provided your treating physician has you on light duty restrictions, and your employer either cannot accommodate your restrictions, or you’ve been terminated.
 In order to be eligible to apply for unemployment, you must be able to perform some form of employment.
 Therefore, if your doctor has you off work entirely, you aren’t able to perform any work, and you would not be eligible for unemployment.